 “Go down deep enough into anything and you will find mathematics.”

-Maths Teachers: Mrs Coote, Mrs Houlton, Mr Redmayne, Mrs Spence & Miss Weynberg
+Maths Teachers: Mr Baxter, Mrs Coote, Mrs Denyer, Mr Redmayne & Mrs Spence

 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history's most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics and a sense of enjoyment and curiosity about the subject.